 Seasoned executives know that so much of business success is having the right timing and talent -- getting there first and doing it the right way.
 Whether you are implementing a new service or technology or changing your entire mission to compete in your market, there are three different leadership superpowers that can ensure the success of your project when used appropriately.
 It is not a question of choosing the right leadership style for the project and ignoring the others, but of finding the right balance in the approach so that every superpower is used at the right time to deliver an exponentially greater performance as a whole.

 At The Spur Group, we’ve identified three different superpowers and their associated strengths and weaknesses.
 As consultants, we consider it our job to help clients fill in gaps in their leadership.
-With many talented leaders on our team, The Spur Group is quickly able to assess the strengths and weaknesses of our clients then draw from our deep bench to fill in the missing areas.
+With many talented leaders on our team, The Spur Group is quickly able to assess the strengths and weaknesses of our clients and then draw from our deep bench to fill in the missing areas.

 The three leadership superpowers we have identified are: